Congress of Arras: Congregation

 English negotiators entered the congress believing it was a peace negotiation between England and France only.
 They proposed an extended truce and a marriage between adolescent King Henry VI of England and a daughter of French king Charles VII of France.
 The English were unwilling to renounce their claim to the crown of France.
 This position prevented meaningful negotiation.
 The English delegation broke off from the congress in mid-session to put down a raid by French captains Xaintrailles and La Hire.

 Meanwhile, the French delegation and leading clergy urged Philip the Good of Burgundy to reconcile with Charles VII.
 Burgundy was an appanage at the time, virtually an independent state, and had been allied with England since the murder of Philip's father in 1419.
 Charles VII had been complicit in that crime.
-Philip despised the French king but believed he would gain an advantage in a French government ruled by a weak French king instead of the English regent John, Duke of Bedford.
+Philip despised the French king but believed he would gain an advantage in a French government ruled by a weak French king instead of the English regent John of Lancaster, Duke of Bedford.

 Philip's sister Anne of Burgundy had been married to the English duke.
 Relations between the two men deteriorated following her death in 1432.
 When the English delegation returned to the congress they too found their Burgundian ally had switched sides.
 The Duke of Bedford, at this point the only man keeping the Anglo-Burgundian alliance standing, died on 14 September 1435, one week before the congress concluded.